Kanna Delivers Major Brain Health Benefits — From Mood To Cognitive Flexibility*

 Kanna side effects.

-Between preclinical animal research and human safety and tolerability clinical studies (not to mention its long history of traditional usage), kanna has demonstrated a strong safety profile, Engler notes.
+Between preclinical6 animal research and human safety and tolerability clinical studies7 (not to mention its long history of traditional usage), kanna has demonstrated a strong safety profile, Engler notes.
 She continues, "In clinical studies at doses up to 50 milligrams, significant side effects or complaints are simply not commonplace.
-Also, the bulk of clinical studies are at doses of 25 to 50 milligrams, so higher doses are unnecessary when trying to reap the targeted brain benefits of this particular botanical bioactive."
+Also, the bulk of clinical studies are at a dose of 25 milligrams, so higher doses are unnecessary when trying to reap the targeted brain benefits of this particular botanical bioactive."

 It's important to remember that "kanna does have clinical trial evidence demonstrating increases in serotonin neurotransmitter levels (which directly supports cognitive and mood-enhancing benefits),"* explains Engler, "so, for those with specific psychological and psychiatric considerations, have a chat with your doctor before incorporating kanna into your routine."*